SeaQL/sea-orm/Diesel.md

 You don't have to use macros when using SeaORM.
 We provide some derive macros for convenience, but they are entirely optional.

-## Tooling
+## Schema Builder

-While in the Diesel ecosystem there are awesome libraries like barrel, SeaORM bundle and maintain the tooling for schema management.
+While in the Diesel ecosystem there are awesome libraries like barrel, SeaQL maintain the tooling for schema building.
 That means a familiar API and a more unified experience.

 ## Similarities